-How to make gravy from chicken drippings is here!
+This is an easy way of how to make gravy from chicken drippings on the stove or as pressure cooker gravy is here!
 NO waste, use the liquid left to thicken and pour over your meat and biscuits for dinner.

-This is how to make gravy from chicken drippings.
 All you need is a saucepan, the liquid from your pot, butter, thickener and seasonings of your choice.
-Whether you’re new to cooking and learning the basics, or just hate wasting food this will come in handy. (affiliate links present)
+Whether you’re new to cooking and learning the basics, or just hate wasting food this will come in handy.

 I mean I bet you have made this at Thanksgiving, but using turkey drippings.
 This is similar but you’d likely make this a lot more often than once a year.
 How you cook your bird is up to you, there are tons of methods but I’d say air fryer whole chicken is our fave.